theobee57/portfolio/README.md

 The results of this analysis provided actionable insights that can inform educational policymakers, guide parents in making school choices, and support resource allocation by city planners.

 ## Visualizing the History of Nobel Prize Winners
+In this project, I analyzed a Nobel Prize dataset that contains award information from the inception of the awards in 1901 to 2023.
+The objective was to answer specific questions about Nobel laureates.

+I began by thoroughly cleaning and validating the raw data, checking for appropriate data types, missing values, and other quality issues.

+I employed Python programming along with Pandas for data manipulation and Numpy for numerical/statistical operations to find the required answers.

+ # Question 1 - What is the most commonly awarded gender and birth country?

+I identified the most common gender among Nobel Prize winners by applying the `value_counts()` method to the "sex" column, sorting the results in descending order.
+This analysis revealed that the most frequent gender is male.
+Similarly, I used the same method on the "birth_country" column to determine the most common country, which is the USA.

+# Question 2: Which decade had the highest ratio of U.S.-born Nobel Prize winners to total winners across all categories?

+I created a Boolean column, "USA_winner", to flag winners from the US.
+I then made a new column called "decade" by rounding the year down to the nearest decade.

+I organized the data by decade and calculated the average of the USA_winner column, which reflects the proportion of US winners in each decade.
+Ultimately, I identified that the decade with the highest proportion was the year 2000.

+# Question 3: In which decade and Prize category combination was the proportion of female laureates the highest?

+I created a Boolean column named "female" to indicate female winners.
+Next, I grouped the data by both decade and category and calculated the mean proportion of female winners for each unique combination.

+Finally, I identified the combination with the highest mean, which was 2020 in the Literature category.

+# Question 4: Who was the first woman to receive a Nobel Prize, and in which category did she win?

+I filtered the DataFrame to include only female laureates.
+After that, I sorted this subset in ascending order by year.
+Finally, I extracted the full name and category of the first entry in the sorted list to identify Marie Curie and her Physics prize correctly.

+# Question 5: Which individuals or organizations have won multiple Nobel Prizes?

+I counted the occurrences of each name in the "full_name" column and filtered the results to include only those names that appeared more than once.
+The following list shows the names that met this criterion:
+- Comité international de la Croix-Rouge (International Committee of the Red Cross)
+- Linus Carl Pauling
+- John Bardeen
+- Frederick Sanger
+- Marie Curie, née Sklodowska
+- Office of the United Nations High Commissioner for Refugees (UNHCR)

 ## Analyzing Crime in LA
 ![Crimes Committed in LA](/images/LA_crimes.png)